 I'm using Passport.js for authentication.
-A variable is set on req, named req.user
+A variable is set on req, named req.user, containing the user data.

-As follows, here it is the original store.js
+As follows, here it is the original store.js:

 const nuxtServerInit = ({ commit }, { req }) => {